 demo version with examples and workflow videos prior to attending.

 Introduction and Definitions

 The impact of ultra-low permeability, transient behavior, and the lack of empirical knowledge and modeling issues.
 Multiple scales

 of diffusion: desorption, micropore (Fick’s law), fracture (Darcy and Forscheimer).
 Fracture density and effectiveness, PVT issues

 UR data sources

-Decline Curve Analysis (DCA) - Citrine, Topaze NL
+Decline Curve Analysis (DCA) - Citrine, Topaze

 Conventional techniques and their limitations; Arps, Fetkovitch, flowing material balance and others.
 Flow regime analysis techniques: